Background

 growth_model = "exponential")

-#> Warning: 31862 resamplings have a negative EAF value or calculated labeled copy
+#> Warning: 31327 resamplings have a negative EAF value or calculated labeled copy numbers

 Growth calculation results

 We can get a dataframe of the growth calculations with the get_growth_data() function.
-Here, we will also filter to just the data for the first resample.
+Here, we will filter to just the data for the first resample to see the structure of the output.

 get_growth_data(q) |>

-Some columns contain important, but redundant information.
+As shown in Table 4, some columns contain important but redundant information.
 For example, for each feature timepoint1, timepoint2, N_total_i0, N_total_it, r_net and ri are the same for all rows.

 Summarizing Growth Data